openpnp/openpnp/Scripting.md

 If you place an empty file called `.ignore` in any subdirectory under the `scripts` directory then that directory will not be shown in the menu.

 ## Language Support
-OpenPnP supports scripts written in JavaScript out of the box and it's easy to add support for other languages.
+OpenPnP supports scripts written in JavaScript and Python out of the box, and it's easy to add support for other languages.
 In most cases to add a language it's just a matter of finding a JAR file that implements that language and adding it to your Java classpath.
 See below for specifics on languages.

 ### JavaScript
 JavaScript support is included with OpenPnP, there is nothing you need to add.
 The engine is called Nashorn.
 Script files with the extension `.js` will be run by the Nashorn / JavaScript engine.